Skip to main content

 Accessing reporting

-Apply a Date Range Filter or filter by Department Name to narrow down and refine your analysis
+Use the Date Range filter or Department Name filter to narrow your view.

 This file feature is similar to your computer, with folder and structures, personal saved folders, and shared folders or reports.

-To send a report in an email, click Send Now.
-Or you can automate the delivery of a specific report to a designated recipient on a specified date and time.
+To send a report immediately, click Send Now.
+To automate delivery, schedule a report to be sent to a designated recipient at a specific date and time.

 Workspaces

-These folders represent shared spaces accessible to other Dashboard users in your organization.
-Create additional folders within a workspace to further organize your shared reports.
+Workspaces are shared folders accessible to all Dashboard users in your organization.
+You can create subfolders within a workspace to further organize shared reports.

 Out-of-the-Box Reports